Setting The Right Dryer Vent Height From Floor: A Complete Guide

 Detailed Instructions For Dryer Vent Placement

-Next, install a metal or plastic duct elbow at the marked height, ensuring it aligns with the marked spot on the wall.
+Next, install a metal or plastic duct elbow at the marked height.
+Ensuring it aligns with the marked spot on the wall.
 This elbow will serve as the connection point between the dryer vent hose and the exterior wall.
 Secure the elbow in place using screws or other appropriate fasteners.

-Finally, clamps or aluminum tape connect the dryer vent hose to the elbow.
+Finally, clamps or aluminium tape connect the dryer vent hose to the elbow.
 Ensure a tight and secure connection to prevent any air leaks.
 Following these detailed instructions, you can properly place your dryer vent and ensure efficient and safe operation.

 Factors To Consider When Setting Dryer Vent Height